 College admissions essays create an opportunity for admissions officers to get to know your student.
 Students are able to tell their story.
 And given that each student is different and presents a unique experience and background, it is important that your student think carefully about what he or she seeks to communicate in the essays.
 For instance, do you, students, want the reader to know how serious you are about your studies?
 Do you want an admissions officer to be aware of a particular event that happened in your life, or how that event impacted your time in high school?
 Is there a specific accomplishment that you are especially proud of?
 These are all possible topics that you might discuss in your college admissions essays.
-It is critically important that you take the time to reflect on or think about the message you want to communicate.
+It is critically important that you take the time to think about the message you want to communicate.

 2. Start Early